ShunSakurai/check_forbidden/README.md

 - Reduce the size of the dist folder
 - Enable choosing .mqxlz and .mqxliff files at the same time
 - Add a splash message
-- * Add a known issue: Avoid using single symbols used in tags and special characters
+- * Add a known issue:Avoid using single symbols used in tags and special characters

 ### v1.3.0, April 12, 2016
 - Change the options icon